-Although these naturally purifying are responsible for bettering the health of our homes, they can also be a serious breeding ground for mold and the harmful side effects it brings.
+Plants are a naturally air purifying wonder!
+And, are responsible for bettering the health of our homes.
+However, they can also contribute to a serious breeding ground for mold and the harmful side effects that come with it.

 You might think that your plants are helping to improve the air quality, but if mold is present in the soil or leaves, it could be doing the exact opposite.